Tux/CSV/doc/Text-CSV.md

 ## CSV::Diag

-The method is created with the widest possible use in mind, serving both the mindset of perl6 as well as the direct approach of the old module.
+The method is created with the widest possible use in mind, serving both the mindset of raku as well as the direct approach of the old module.
 It is immutable: it is created with all available error parameters known at the time of failure, and the cannot be changed afterwards.